air/configtest/README.md

 The `salt` command can be run with `-v` to dump the job ID for everything you run.
 This is great for getting the results of historical commands.

 The master config file doesn't seem to allow a permanent setting, so I use `alias salt='sudo salt -v'` to force it every time.

+  - Add note about lookup_jid
+  - This should log unresponsive minions.

 ### Test runs are your friend